The best book you read this year might have one star.

 Loved a book everyone else trashed?

 This isn’t a roast.
 We’re hunting good books that got a bad rap — so send us something you genuinely loved and think was unfairly buried, not the worst thing you ever finished.
-We want the lost gems, not the lulz.

 Come dive with us